 Prevacid’s main ingredient, lansoprazole, has also been linked to several skin conditions, including itching, rashes, and exfoliative dermatitis.
 This condition, also known as erythroderma, is when the skin becomes red and irritated and begins to peel off over large areas of the body.
 The condition is uncommon, but can be life-threatening in the most severe cases.

 Researchers have also explored the possibility of sudden, early death from taking these drugs.
 One startling study compared patients taking proton pump inhibitors over the course of one to two years against patients taking H2 blockers, another type of drug that treats conditions caused by excess stomach acid.
 Researchers found that consumers of PPIs faced a 50% increased chance of death within the next 5 years compared to those on H2 blockers because of the serious side effects, like gradual kidney damage.

-The researchers further calculated that for every 500 consumers relying on Prevacid or another proton pump inhibitor for one year, there is one additional death that wouldn’t have otherwise happened.
-With millions of people regularly using these drugs, this could translate to thousands of deaths every year that could have otherwise been prevented.
+The researchers further calculated that for every 500 consumers relying on Prevacid or another proton pump inhibitor for one year, there is one additional death that would not have otherwise happened.
+With millions of people regularly using these drugs, this could translate to thousands of entirely preventable deaths every year.

 Takeda Pharmaceutical’s Negligence